ADACS-Australia/swinburne-rc-docs/docs/dashboard.md

 ![](images/dashboard.png)

-For more information about the dashboard see the [Nectar Research Cloud Dashboard support page](https://support.ehelp.edu.au/support/solutions/articles/6000076111-nectar-research-cloud-dashboard).

-We will now show you how to launch a basic instance (Virtual Machine) from the dashboard, and how to access it via SSH from your local machine.
+For now, we will just show you how to use the dashboard to launch a basic instance (Virtual Machine), and then we'll show you how to access the instance via SSH from your local machine.

-Before we continue, however...
+However, before we continue...

+!!! note
-**NOTE:** In order to access your Virtual Machine you will need to make sure it is set up with:
+    In order to access your Virtual Machine you will need to make sure it is set up with:

     1.  a _**security group**_ that allows SSH connections; and
     2.  an _**SSH key pair**_

+!!! info
+    You can find more information about the dashboard at the [Nectar Research Cloud Dashboard support page](https://support.ehelp.edu.au/support/solutions/articles/6000076111-nectar-research-cloud-dashboard).